+We’ve gathered advice on how to modify an exhibit for improved health and safety in response to COVID-19 prevention measures.
 Exhibitors should consider modifications in three separate categories: Physical Structure, Interaction/Technology and Cleaning/Sanitation:

 - Exhibit perimeter barriers: Where most exhibits have traditionally been open for access from all sides, perimeter walls and dedicated entrance and exit points can help control traffic flow through the booth.

 - Signage: Communication is key!
 Be sure to allow signage describing policies and protective measures used in your exhibit which are in addition or redundant to those enacted by the show organizer and venue.

 - Spacing: Place branded floor decals at prescribed intervals to make physical spacing clear, while adding a little reminder of your brand promise.

 - Personal Barriers: Add clear plexiglass barriers at reception and service counters to separate people during face-to-face interactions.

 - Exhibit Properties: Are there ways to reduce the structure within your space to accommodate more people?
 For example, one client is replacing bulky cabinets used to store leaflets and promotional items with narrower kiosks supporting video monitors.

 - Furniture: Replace conference table-style seating with scattered single chairs and side tables to add space and comfort, yet still facilitate conversation.